 Despite the issues ACF/MAIF suffered with the aforementioned funds, it weathered 2018-2022 relative well and produced positive returns in all calendar years since inception even after using estimated lower valuations of the side pocket investments (see below).
 All of the aforementioned funds in side pockets no longer provide audited accounts and have been moved to a low cost realisation fund called ACF Realization LP (ACFR) on December 31, 2021 and 2022.
 The ACFR does not incur any management fees, is not open to new investors and has been paying out distributions to investors and will continue to do so until the aforementioned investments are liquidated.
 The final realisation value of these aforementioned investments and the timing of realisation remains uncertain.

 As mentioned above, over the past few years the MAIF and its predecessor funds have repositioned the investments in the portfolio which has been fortuitous for MAIF investors.
 Since April 1, 2020 the active investments in the fund net of all fees have performed above its stated targeted return of 6-8% per annum.
 Due to its larger size, the MAIF is able to invest in more established managers with higher minimum investment commitments and is also invested in more closed end funds with a longer illiquidity profile than in ACF’s earlier days.
-The MAIF factsheets illustrates the above target performance record of the active investments since April 1, 2020.
+The MAIF factsheets illustrate the above target performance record of the active investments since April 1, 2020.

 New and additional subscribers into ACF or MAIF since April 1, 2020 are unaffected by the above three investments and do not have exposure to the aforementioned investments.